 Eligibility for the severance pay mostly depends on the reason for the termination of employment.
-From the outset, it should be noted that, under current regime, an employee, who ended his/her own employment through resignation , is not entitled to severance pay.
-On the other hand in the case of termination of employment contract by employer, in conformity with the notice periods described under article 17 of the Turkish Labor Law, employee is entitled to severance pay.
+From the outset, it should be noted that, under the current regime, an employee, who ended his/her own employment through resignation , is not entitled to severance pay.
+On the other hand in the case of termination of the employment contract by the employer, in conformity with the notice periods described under article 17 of the Turkish Labor Law, the employee is entitled to severance pay.

 To summarize in the termination of employment contract due to following reasons employers are required to pay severance pay.